 Yes.
 It's based on the book All My Tomorrows: A Story of Tragedy, Transplant and Hope written by Chris Gregory's father, Eric Gregory.

-No. It's true that by all accounts, Chris had been a healthy college freshman when he collapsed suddenly from a ruptured brain aneurysm.
-However, unlike what's seen in the movie, the true story reveals that he didn't collapse while playing basketball with friends.
-He collapsed while hanging out in a friend's apartment.
+Yes.
+It's true that by all accounts, Chris had been a healthy college freshman when he collapsed suddenly from a ruptured brain aneurysm.
+Similar to what's seen in the movie, the true story reveals that he collapsed while hanging out in a friend's apartment.
 Instead of waiting for an ambulance, his friends carried him to their car and rushed him to the Tulane University Medical Center where the diagnosis was eventually made.
 The neurologists cautioned his family that Chris's prognosis was somewhat dire.

 Yes.
 Sam was loosely inspired by Chris Gregory's real-life girlfriend who the book refers to as Jenn.
 Chris and Jenn had been dating since the previous October.